 Shooting Stars: Watch the Skies for Lyrid Meteor Shower – Peaks April 21 & 22

 It’s that time of the year again!
-Lighting up the sky in April is the annual Lyrid meteor shower, but this year, the shower view will be limited due to bright moonlight.
+Lighting up the sky in April is the annual Lyrid meteor shower, and you may get to see multiple bright shooting stars, provided the sky is clear.

 image

-The Lyrid meteor shower is one of the oldest known meteor showers dating back 2700 years; the first recorded sighting goes back to 687 BC by the Chinese.
-The Lyrid meteors are pieces of rock and dust of Comet Thatcher(C/1861 G1).
+The Lyrid meteor shower is one of the oldest known meteor showers, dating back 2700 years; the first recorded sighting goes back to 687 BC by the Chinese.
+The Lyrid meteors are pieces of rock and dust from Comet Thatcher(C/1861 G1).

 Every year, the Earth will pass through this cloud of debris left in the comet’s orbit (Yes, Comets, like Earth, orbit around the sun, albeit highly elliptical!).